 Remember to use gross wages when calculating retroactive pay.
 Once you know the difference, then you can calculate the tax withholdings.

-Calculating Retroactive Pay For Salaried Employees
+Calculating Retro Pay For Salaried Employees

 Retroactive pay is most commonly needed with salaried employees when you give your employee a raise but don’t update their gross wages right away.